FlorianANAYA/WEBrtpMIDI/README.md

     socket.io
     rtpmidi
     midi
-Important note : A bug in the `rtpmidi` package version 1.0.0 is present that makes the software crash.
-I recommend to use the previous version 0.1.9 that works well (see [issue](https://github.com/jdachtera/node-rtpmidi/issues/20)).

 The `midi` package needs `alsa` and a few system packages to work correctly.
 We will assume in this tutorial  that you want to run this software on a user called `webmidi`.